scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnAKS.md

 ## Step 7.
 Check the status of Scalar DB Server deployment

-After deploying Scalar DB Server on your AKS Cluster, you need to check the status of each component.
+After deploying Scalar DB Server on your AKS cluster, you need to check the status of each component.
 Please refer to the following document for more details.

 * [What you might want to check on a regular basis](./RegularCheck.md) // TODO: Update existing document

 ## Step 8.
 Monitoring for Scalar DB Server deployment

-After deploying Scalar DB Server on your AKS Cluster, you need to monitor each component and collect logs.
+After deploying Scalar DB Server on your AKS cluster, it is recommended to monitor the deployed components and collect their logs, especially in production.
 Please refer to the following document for more details.

 * [Kubernetes Monitor Guide](./K8sMonitorGuide.md) // TODO: Update existing document
 * [How to collect logs from Kubernetes applications](./K8sLogCollectionGuide.md) // TODO: Update existing document